wp-plugins/webzunder/readme.txt

 == Changelog ==
 = 1.6.2.5 =
-1.[Bugfix] added missing ">" for Image part in Google Stuff
+1.[Bugfix] Fixed problem with missing image

 = 1.6.2.4 =
 1.[Bugfix] Fixed Problem with special chars in title